utk-eecs-crumpton-tas/cs102lings/README.md

 > :note:
 > The script will recompile your program each time you run it, so you don't need to recompile it yourself.
-> The gradescript will create a file in your directory called `lab.bin` which is your compiled program.
+> The tests will create a file in your directory called `lab.bin` which is your compiled program.

 ```bash
 bash scripts/test.bash panname.cpp
 ```

-## About the Gradescripts
+## How the Tests are Structured

-The gradescripts have several components they will check depending on the lab.
+The tests have several components they will check depending on the lab.

 Output components